-My name is Bill, and I’m recovering from sex and love addiction.
+My name is Bill, and I’m recovering from sex, love and fantasy addiction.

 There.
 I said it.

 It’s taken me a year to get up the nerve to write about this.
 The shame associated with sex in general and the concept of sex addiction, in particular, makes it even harder to admit than alcoholism (recovering alcoholic here) or drug addiction (ditto).
 I know.

 I got into recovery from my alcoholism and addiction to other drugs 25 years ago this coming September 14th but didn’t recognize my issues with sex, which go back much farther than the chemicals, until maybe two years ago.
 Even then I didn’t realize that my preoccupation with sexual acting out was another addiction.
 I knew I was spending too much time looking at porn online and that I fantasized a lot about women and girls that I saw in public.
 But it didn’t dawn on me that it isn’t normal to do it for hours at a time — that it isn’t normal to fantasize about and objectify every attractive female within view, to judge each one according to my “standards” of desirability, to fail to recognize them as someone’s daughter, someone’s wife, someone’s sister with her own personality and life to live.
 It never occurred to me that I was still addicted until circumstances forced me to look at my obsessions in a new light.
 Finally, I was able to grasp the depth of my issues and begin to search for answers.